 The administration will determine the conditions for displaying/distributing materials of non-school-related organizations.
 Requests by community organizations or unauthorized student organizations will be submitted to the principal.
 All such materials must bear the name of the sponsoring organization and the name of at least one local representative.
 The school name may not be used on any publication without the approval of the principal.
 The principal will approve or disapprove the request based on this policy and First Amendment rights.
 Judgment will be made by the principal within five (5) school days.
 That decision may be appealed to the superintendent.

-Opening exercises will consist of a salute to the United States flag and a moment of silent meditation.
+Opening exercises will consist of a pledge to the United States flag and a moment of silent meditation.
 Students who choose to refrain from such participation will respect the rights and interests of classmates who do wish to participate.

 Building principals will approve all student activities with the assistance of delegated members of the faculty.
 Any group of students that has an approved faculty sponsor should be permitted to establish an organization that may make use of school facilities.